No plans for Tubridy to return to presenting role, RTE says

 RTE has announced there are no plans for Ryan Tubridy to return to his presenting role at the Irish national broadcaster following a controversy over the under-declaration of his salary.

-Director-general Kevin Bakhurst said negotiations with Tubridy about returning to his radio show had concluded after stating that trust between the parties had “broken down”.
+Director-general Kevin Bakhurst said negotiations with Tubridy about returning to his radio show had concluded after stating that trust between the parties had “broken down”, but added the “door is still open” for a future return.

+Mr Bakhurst said he was “particularly disappointed” with Tubridy’s response to a highly-anticipated report into the presenters earnings, which the director-general claimed “questioned” corrected figures for the period of 2020 and 2021.

 Tubridy has been off-air since June 22, when controversy over the under-declaration of his salary was first revealed by the RTE Board.